-The MP4473 monitors the output voltage through the tap of a resistor divider to the FB pin.
-This detects output under-voltage conditions.
-A V{FB} drop below 50%xV{REF} triggers UVP.
-Also, it triggers a current limit that initiates SCP.
+The MP9447 monitors the output voltage through the tap of a resistor divider to the FB pin to detect output under-voltage conditions..
+A VFB drop below 50% ×VREF triggers UVP as well as a current-limit that triggers SCP.